Watercress Creek Olives & Limes

-Lorraine and Bernie Mahon at Watercress Creek Olives & Limes have a dedicated farmgate shop on their farm and once a year (April 8 in 2018), they host a country festival with live music, stalls, wine and cheese and helicopter joy flights.
+Lorraine and Bernie Mahon at Watercress Creek Olives & Limes have a dedicated farmgate shop on their farm.
+Once a year (April 8 in 2018), they host a country festival with live music, stalls, wine and cheese and helicopter joy flights.

-Visitors can browse shelves lined with infused oils, vinegars, tapenades and jams – all made on site next to the olive grove and lime orchard.
+Visitors can browse shelves lined with infused oils, vinegars, tapenades and jams.
+All are made on site next to the olive grove and lime orchard.

 Specialties include a ‘bruschetta spread’ and whole dried figs – grown on the farm – preserved in a rich aged balsamic.
 The figs also go into a luscious sweet jam.

 “This used to be a dairy and small crops farm,” says Bernie, a fourth-generation farmer on the mountain.

 “It was originally 240 acres but farming wasn’t really profitable in the 1960s and 70s so the property was divided up among the family and my parents got this place.

 “It’s only 14 acres so it wasn’t big enough for anything else so I put in some olive trees.